stomybexy/ng2-smart-pub-sub/README.md

+Publish and subscribe to data sets without rewriting queries on client with angular2-meteor.
+Support reactive join on server and client

 Work in progress...
-Stay tuned!